Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the International Conference on Cohesive Societies on 8 September 2022.

 Naturally, every society has its own circumstances, its unique cultural and historical context.
 While we can learn from one another’s experiences, it is up to each society to negotiate and balance the competing interests among its people.
 Let me today share very briefly a few of my own reflections from Singapore’s vantage point today.
 I hope these may resonate with you in your various fields of work.

-If I were to distil Singapore’s approach, it would be this: That social cohesion does not come about by chance, but it is achieved only through deliberate and consistent effort to understand one another, to accommodate one another, and to flourish together.
+If I were to distil Singapore’s approach, it would be this: That social cohesion does not come about by chance, but it is achieved only through a deliberate and consistent effort to understand one another, to accommodate one another, and to flourish together.
 Let me touch on these three points briefly.

 First, social cohesion begins with all of us working together sincerely to understand one another.
 Because we naturally gravitate towards those who look or sound like us, and away from those who appear different.
 That is just human tendency.
 If we let these instincts take charge and get in the way of mutual understanding, social cohesion will be doomed.
 So we must actively seek to overcome these basic human tendencies.